What is a Cavernous Malformation?

 - Speech impairment

-If you are diagnosed with a cavernous malformation but are not experiencing symptoms, your doctor may recommend observing it over time with regular MRI scans.
+If you are diagnosed but not experiencing symptoms, your doctor may recommend observing the malformation over time with regular MRI scans.

 Medications, such as anti-epileptic drugs, may be prescribed to control your seizures or other symptoms.

-If your symptoms are not responding to medication or there is recurring bleeding in the brain, removal of the lesion using microsurgical techniques may be recommended.
+If your symptoms are not responding to medication or there is repeated bleeding in the brain, surgical removal may be recommended.